ibe-course/microbiome/README.md

 done
 ```

+### Check how the process went

 ```{bash}
 paste samples <(grep "passing" cutadapt_primer_trimming_stats.txt | cut -f3 -d "(" | tr -d ")") <(grep "filtered" cutadapt_primer_trimming_stats.txt | cut -f3 -d "(" | tr -d ")")
 ```
+## Sequence Processing with DADA2 <a name="seqs"></a>

+#### Load the dada2 library in R

 ```{r}
 library(dada2); packageVersion("dada2")
 ```

+#### Indicate where the data is

 ```{r}
 setwd("~/Desktop/Toadfish_workflow/data/BonacoltaEMPV4")
 path <- "~/Desktop/Toadfish_workflow/data/BonacoltaEMPV4" # CHANGE ME to the directory containing the fastq files after unzipping. list.files(path)
 ```
+### Read your fastq files

 ```{r}
 fnFs <- sort(list.files(path, pattern="_L001_R1_001_trimmed.fastq.gz", full.names = TRUE))
 fnRs <- sort(list.files(path, pattern="_L001_R2_001_trimmed.fastq.gz", full.names = TRUE))
 ```

+#### Extract sample names, assuming filenames have format: SAMPLENAME_XXX.fastq
+- This will create an object in R with your sample names to use later on.

 ```{r}
 sample.names <- sapply(strsplit(basename(fnFs), "_L"), `[`, 1)
 ```
+### Plot sequences quality
+- These plots will show you where the quality of our reads starts to drop off.
+You will use these plots to enter values in the next step.

 ```{r}
 plotQualityProfile(fnFs[2:4])
 plotQualityProfile(fnRs[2:4])
 ```
+### Filter files and place them in /filtered subdirectory
+- Judging from your plots in the previous step you will truncating your reads at the length where the quality score drops off the most; in this case its 250 for both the forward and reverse reads.
+- `trimLeft` = The number of nucleotides to remove from the start of each read.
+- `maxN` = Default 0.
+After truncation, sequences with more than maxN Ns will be discarded
+- `maxEE` = The maxEE parameter sets the maximum number of “expected errors” allowed in a read.
+- `rm.phix` =  If TRUE, discard reads that match against the phiX genome, which is commonly used as a control for Illumina sequencing runs.
+- `compress` = compresses our reads on output.
+- `matchIDs` = This just ensures our forward and reverse reads are matching.

 ```{r}